sagasurvey/saga/README.md

 pip install --upgrade --no-deps --force-reinstall https://github.com/sagasurvey/saga/archive/master.zip
 ```

-The code should be compatible with Python 3.6+,
+As of April 2022, this code base is compatible with Python 3.7 and above.
-but Python 3.6 support may be dropping in 2022.

 ### Dependencies